mohmdsh/mb1-cdi-followup/Docker instructions.md

 ## Step 1: Create Docker Account
 - Create an account in [Docker](https://hub.docker.com/).
 Please, keep a copy of your *account ID* and *password* to use them in *step 3*.

-## Step 2: Download & Install Dokcer Software
+## Step 2: Download & Install Docker Software
 - [Docker for Mac](#docker-for-mac)
 - [Docker for Windows](#docker-for-windows)